 Pakistan Atomic Energy Commission (PAEC) is the owner and operator of nuclear installations and has overall responsibility for safety.
-PAEC has formally established and implemented a Nuclear Safety Policy from which specific safety rules, procedures and other requirements are derived.
+PAEC has formally established and

 10.2.2 Corporate Safety Oversight Program for NPP

 Directorate of Nuclear Safety (DNS) of PAEC is responsible for independent safety oversight of operating NPP and projects.
 In addition, DNS is also responsible to ensure implementation of corporate safety policies, actions related to safety and to promote and enhance safety practices by conducting safety reviews and inspections of all operating NPP in accordance with Corporate Safety Oversight Program.
 The safety oversight process focuses on the plants' operational safety and practices for ensuring the safety of workers, public and the environment.
 Major elements of corporate safety oversight include daily inspections, plants surveillance, periodic safety reviews, follow-up reviews, inspection of RFO's activities and reactive safety oversight.